(This article may or may not contain affiliate links. What does that mean?)

 Our campsite, #10, faced a lagoon where we heard birds calling to each other from what seemed like the Late Jurassic era into our current Holocene era.
 Festive bushes threw their leaves into the air and green abounded on the water’s edge.

-The lagoon is perfect for young explorers to spot those giant migrating birds and an assortment of critters.
-Each campsite has a picnic table and a fire pit and, as I mentioned before, full-hook ups.
-Full hook-ups means you could power all the electrical things in your RV without worrying about draining the battery.
+Pismo Creek is a great place for young explorers to spot those giant migrating birds and an assortment of critters.
+Each campsite has a picnic table and a fire ring within close proximity and, as I mentioned before, full hookups.
+For a first-time RV owner, A full hook-up means you could power all the electrical things in your RV, including satellite TV, without worrying about draining the battery.
 You could also take long, hot showers and use your toilet to your heart’s content.
-Full hook-ups means you could drain the grey water (shower, dishwater) and the black water (toilet) from the holding tanks of your RV without leaving your campsite.
+Full hook-ups mean you could drain the grey water (shower, dishwater) and the black water (toilet) from the holding tanks of your RV without leaving your campsite.
 It takes just a few minutes to complete the process.
 You also connect your RV to their freshwater supply so you have ample, clean water at all times for that shower.
 Though you probably want a good water filter if you’re going to drink it because it’s still tap water.

 Since the coast of California only has one season, with temperatures that fluctuate about 20 degrees through the months, a weekend away anytime is just as good as a week at the Pismo Beach camping site, Pismo Coast Village RV Resort.

-Each site also comes with complimentary WiFi and cable.
-We didn’t use the cable because we sat by the campfire at night and played games but we did post to social media because, OMG, we’re finally at the beach!
+Each site also comes with direct access to complimentary wireless Internet access and cable tv.
+We didn’t use the cable because we sat by the campfire at night and played games, but we did post to social media because, OMG, we’re finally at the beach!

 We had bought a big mat to collect the dirt we anticipated would make its way from our site into our travel trailer but it was rocks that covered the campsite ground so that minimized the amount of particles that made their way inside.